 The Honors College is a four-year program for exceptionally well-prepared students.
 It offers a challenging, stimulating environment in which to practice analytical, creative, and verbal skills.

 Honors College freshmen and sophomores enroll in Level One: Honors Foundations, a series of interdisciplinary courses and seminars.
 The program continues with the Honors Minor in Transdisciplinary Concepts and Perspectives, culminating in an Honors College Capstone experience.
 This sequence satisfies most of the Liberal Education Program.
 Honors College students must also complete an academic major and all the requirements of that major.

 Admission to the Honors College is competitive.
 Inquiries are invited from interested freshmen and transfer students.
 Information on the Honors College may be obtained from the University's Admission Office; from the Honors College Office, Engleman B225A; or from SouthernCT.edu/honorscollege.

-Undergraduate students who have performed with distinction in scholarship, leadership, and service to the University are accorded special recognition at the Honors Convocation at the end of the spring semester.
-Seniors who have achieved collegiate honors are announced: those maintaining a 3.5-3.69 GPA are graduated cum laude; 3.7-3.89, magna cum laude; 3.9-4.0, summa cum laude.
-The GPA is computed from the student's entire collegiate record.
-Transfer students who have taken at least 60 credit hours at SCSU and have attained a 3.5 GPA or higher in these courses will be eligible for academic honors.
-Only earned grades at Southern will be tabulated when determining academic honors.
-Students who successfully defended their honors theses are also recognized at the Honors Convocation, and graduate "with departmental honors."
+Undergraduate seniors who have performed with distinction in scholarship, leadership, and service to the University are accorded special recognition at the Honors Convocation just prior to the end of the spring semester.
+Recognition at the Honors Convocation is granted to seniors who, through the previous Fall semester, have achieved GPAs as follows: those maintaining a 3.5-3.69 GPA and will likely graduate cum laude; 3.7-3.89, magna cum laude; 3.9-4.0, summa cum laude.
+Transfer students, who have taken at least 60 credit hours at SCSU or at least 50 credit hours at SCSU for students in a post-baccalaureate degree program and have attained a 3.5 GPA or higher in these courses, will be eligible for academic honors.
+Only earned grades at Southern will be tabulated when determining GPA and academic honors.

 DEPARTMENTAL HONORS RESEARCH